Air Force vs. Wyoming NCAA Football Odds, Plays and Insights | October 9, 2021

 - When Air Force records more than 23.3 points, it is 2-1 against the spread and 3-1 overall.

-- In games that Air Force piles up more than 334.8 yards, the team is 2-1 against the spread and 3-1 overall.
+- Air Force is 2-1 against the spread and 3-1 overall when the team churns out more than 334.8 yards.

-- The Falcons have two giveaways this season, while the Cowboys have eight takeaways .

 - Find the latest spread and moneyline odds for Air Force at SISportsbook.